The Xometry app works best with JavaScript enabled!

 • Pipe and electrical fittings

-Injection-molded parts are good thermal insulators and help make construction projects more eco-friendly and sustainable when recycled plastics are incorporated, such as for roof tiles or as a filler for concrete.
+When recycled plastics are incorporated into injection-molded parts, such as roof tiles or concrete fillers, injection-molded parts can offer insulation and support sustainability goals.
 Products made by injection molding are also robust and can easily last the lifespan of the structure.

-Disposable packaging makes extensive use of injection molding and injection blow molding.
-The injection molding process is ideal for the manufacture of thin-walled packaging.
+Disposable packaging makes use of both injection molding and injection blow molding.
+Injection molding is well-suited to manufacturing thin-walled packaging.
 Examples of applications are:

 • Food packaging containers